-Today’s question is at the heart of website optimization.
+Today’s question is at the heart of AB testing.
 “How do you decide what elements of a site to test?”
 We call the test “hypotheses.”

 But, a better question is, “How do you determine what NOT to test.”